pcmichaud/micro/docs/_sources/risque_en.rst.txt

 Kahneman and Tversky: Perspectives

-The authors, both receipients of a Nobel,  show that we are influenced by perspectives (often named framing) when we make choices, in particular when risk is involved:
+The authors, both recipients of a Nobel,  show that we are influenced by perspectives (often named framing) when we make choices, in particular when risk is involved:

 Imagine a new virus could kill 600 individuals.
 Two interventions are shown: